“Today you are you, that is truer than true. There is no one alive who is youer than you.”-Dr. Seuss

 Around 20% of the children cared for by CMC’s Department of Developmental Paediatrics need help with treatment costs.
-With your help, we can continue to give reduced-cost treatment, and provide suitable resources for the healthcare team.
+With your help, we can continue to give reduced-cost treatment.
+Your donations also help provide suitable resources for the healthcare team.

 Pictures from the Hall of Residence

-Families with Autistic children who come for treatment are admitted in the ‘Hall of Residence’ for a time of focused learning together, just like Saday and his parents had.
+Families with Autistic children who come for treatment are admitted in the ‘Hall of Residence’.
+Here, they have a time of focused learning together, just like Saday and his parents had.
 They may stay for more than a week depending on the need of the child.
 The parents are trained to care for their child throughout the day.
 Each child’s therapy concentrates on all domains of child development.
 Even sleep concerns of the child are addressed.